Joel-Samba/pdsnd_github/README.md

 the github platform as well as many other websites were used in order for me to complete my projects throughout this course

 i thank my family and friends for the support

+RECOMMENDATION

+I encourage many people to take this course as they will never be the same after completing it